jnozzi/cocoadev.com/markdown/RedrawingIssuesWithSemiTransparentViews.md

-I have an General/NSTableView which has its background set to be semi transparent in IB.
+I have an NSTableView which has its background set to be semi transparent in IB.
 When I add content to the table view, they appear to get drawn twice, giving a 'boldface' effect.
 If I select a row (or drag something over it) it reverts back to its normal, non-bolded self.
 How can I avoid these double-draws?

 (screenshots attached)